Your browser is not supported for this experience.

 After captivating Denver's culinary scene as a celebrated Monday night pop-up for over three years, Chef Justin Fulton's Margot has now found its permanent home at 1551 S Pearl St in Denver's historic South Pearl district.
 Sharing the space with Chef Toshi Kizaki's (Sushi Den, Izakaya Den) long-awaited solo omakase restaurant, Kizaki, Margot offers both a signature twelve-course tasting menu experience at the Chef's Counter (reservations required) and an expanded à la carte menu featuring contemporary American cuisine with global influences.
 Chef Fulton, a Colorado native trained at prestigious East Coast restaurants, opened Margot as a pop-up in 2022 before securing its full-time location in 2025.
 With a menu focused on seasonal Colorado ingredients, paired with natural wines, Japanese whiskeys, and signature cocktails, Margot combines sophistication and approachability in a welcoming setting.

-Michelin-starred Chef/Owner Johnny Curiel opened Alteño in March 2025 at The Clayton Hotel.
-Curiel’s newest creation pays homage to his Jaliscan Highland roots and traditions, incorporating a mix of heritage flavors and rustic preparations that spotlight the cuisine and culture of the iconic Los Altos de Jalisco.
+Michelin-starred Chef/Owner Johnny Curiel opened his fifth restaurant in January 2026.
+Mar Bella Boqueria, a Spanish neo-bistro and wine bar, is located next to his concept that opened in March 2025, Alteño, in the Clayton Hotel and Members Club.
+He also recently opened Alteño in March 2025 at The Clayton Hotel.
+This creation pays homage to his Jaliscan Highland roots and traditions, incorporating a mix of heritage flavors and rustic preparations that spotlight the cuisine and culture of the iconic Los Altos de Jalisco.

 Chef Harrison Porter made his solo debut this summer with the opening of Bear Leek in Denver's RiNo neighborhood.
 The name, inspired by the German word for "ramp," reflects Porter's playful food philosophy, which blends nostalgia with unexpected flavors drawn from his experiences in kitchens across New York City and Melbourne.
 The menu features inventive dishes like a French Onion Tartlet with caramelized onions and Schlossberger fondue.